How to Fix Wi-Fi Connected But No Internet

 - Click your network and choose Forget

-If forgetting the network didn't work, a full network reset often does.
+If forgetting the network didn't work, a full network reset usually does.

 Fix 4: Change Your DNS Servers